envris/digital-trade-handbook/strategy/agile/feedback-loop.md

 ---
-title: The feedback loop
+title: Feedback loops
 order: 1
 ---

 The feedback loop is everything you do between:

 * identifying a problem or hypothesis to test
-* designing and delivering a solution, and
+* designing and delivering a solution
-* measuring how well the change you made met the user need
+* measuring how well the change you made met the user need.

 To work effectively in an agile team, you need to understand your product's feedback loop, the factors that impact its length, and the actions you can take to reduce the size of the loop.

 [[toc]]

-# Learning about the problem from the journey
+## Feedback loops help you plan for change

 When you take a waterfall approach to delivering a project, you set out all your requirements at the start, at the point when you often know the least about the problem.